 This is an AI translated post.

-The Revival of the MG Brand and the Launch of a New 3rd Generation Hybrid Model
+MG Brand Revival and Launch of New 3rd Generation Hybrid Model

 - Writing language: Korean